greenbone/openvas-scanner/rust/smoketest/README.md

 To build and run the tests a Makefile is provided:
 - make build - builds the smoketest binary
-- make run - runs a scan against an scanner API listening on http://127.0.0.1:3000 using the API KEY authentication method
+- make run - runs a scan against an scanner API listening on http://127.0.0.1:3000.
-- make run-with-certs - runs a scan against an scanner API listening on https://127.0.0.1:3000 using the mTLS authentication method plus API KEY

 ## Configuration
-Independent of the usage of the certificates, the api-key is required.
-Therefore, `openvasd` must have an api-key set.
+Usage of api-key is optional.
 For details on how to configure it, see the [openvasd documentation](../openvasd/README.md).

 In case of running the test against a mTLS enabled `openvasd`, you need to configure the client key and cert as well in the smoke test environment.
 For details on how to configure it, see the [openvasd documentation](../openvasd/README.md).

+WARNING: Don't use the provided key/cert pair for production.
+This smoketest includes client cert/key example files which work with the provided one in the helm charts.

 For creation of the key/cert pair for mTLS authentication, see the tls section in the [openvasd documentation](../openvasd/README.md).
 Also, you find certificate generators in the [examples](../examples/tls)